ShubhamJagtap2000/Networking-Essentials/4. Data Communications and Network Services/3. Transport Layer Services/1. Client - Server Relationship/3. URI, URN, URL/README.md

 ## These are the parts of a URI, as shown in the figure:

-    Protocol/scheme -HTTPS or other protocols such as FTP, SFTP, mailto, and NNTP Hostname - www.example.com
+    Protocol/scheme - HTTPS or other protocols such as FTP, SFTP, mailto, and NNTP Hostname - www.example.com
     Path and file name - /author/book.html
     Fragment - #page155